Southern Oak Stadium

-Southern Oak Stadium is home to the Jacksonville Dolphins Soccer team.
-The stadium was, also, home to the 2015 Atlantic Sun Conference Women's Lacrosse Championship.
+Southern Oak Stadium is a soccer-specific stadium located on the campus of Jacksonville University in Jacksonville, Florida.
+The stadium is home to the Jacksonville Dolphins men's and women's soccer teams.

+The venue was, also, home to the 2015 Atlantic Sun Conference women's lacrosse championship.
 Jacksonville Armada FC have also played some home games at Southern Oak Stadium.